Tech Checkup

 What we ask of partners

 Participating organizations should expect to spend roughly 15–20 hours, spread across several people, over the course of the assessment.
-The Tech Checkup works best when partners are willing to be candid about constraints, surface uncomfortable realities, and treat digital risk as a shared organizational issue rather than something that can be quietly delegated.
+The tech checkup works best when partners are willing to look at things honestly.
+Be open to ideas on how tech can help your work, talk about uncomfortable realities, and treat digital risk as an organizational priority.

 • An emergency response service